-This route originates in the city of Santiago and its goal is in Cape Fisterra and the Sanctuary of the Virxe da Barca in Muxía.
+This route originates in the city of Santiago and its goal is in Cape Fisterra and the Virxe da Barca Sanctuary in Muxía.

-Until the end of the Middle Ages, the Costa da Morte was the last outpost in the known world.
-The place from where pre-Roman peoples believed that souls ascended to heaven.
-A mythical, symbolic place which would leave the Roman conquerors open-mouthed when they saw the sun disappear behind the immense ocean.
-From then, the farthest point of Cape Fisterra magnetised all its visitors.
+Until the end of the Middle Ages, Costa da Morte was the last outpost in the known world.
+A place where pre-Roman peoples believed that souls ascended to heaven.
+A mythical, symbolic place where the sun disappears behind the immense ocean.

 The Fisterra-Muxía Way, is the most faithful realisation of the historical cry of the pilgrim exclaiming Ultreia! (“Let us go farther beyond!”), while another responds with Et suseia! (“And higher!”).
-In effect, it is beyond the goal in Compostela and, after prostrating themselves before the remains of the Apostle Santiago, many pilgrims decide to get to know this end of the world, and they do not hesitate to overcome the sacrifices of the hard days they have just endured in order to walk, at least, four or five days more.
+It is beyond the goal in Compostela and, many pilgrims decide to get to know this end of the world, they do not hesitate to overcome the sacrifices of the hard days they have just endured in order to walk four or five days more.